 Not only are we at Total Electrical Engineering available for scheduled repairs but we also offer a 24/7, 365 day a year emergency call-out service for any electrical problem you may encounter so please keep our contact details to hand.
 Total Electrical Engineering is a family electrical business in Cardiff that covers the whole of South Wales either for domestic, commercial, retail and industrial work and have established a reputation over the years of being the premier electrical contracting company in the area and thanks to our fully qualified and helpful staff we offer you a great service at a great price.

-Our EICR Documentation
+Our EICR Documentation and Reports

 For your electrical testing and inspection report, it’s important that this is carried out every 5 years, every 3 years in certain situations, by a qualified expert.
 The report is kept by the client to prove the safety and performance of your electrical network.
 As some insurers are now deciding not to pay out if you do not have an EICR it’s vital that you get in touch as soon as possible so that our friendly team can help.

 Our EICR document will show you and the relevant authorities any faults that need addressing as well as every item that passes the stringent testing in the report.
 It’s imperative that as an employer you act upon any changes required immediately.
 The EICR will highlight and threats to the health and safety of employees and visitors to your premises as well as advising if your equipment does not meet the National Safety Standard.

 If your business is a 24-hour operation then do not panic, at Total Electrical Engineering, our experts are used to working in environments where staff members are still in place and will work around your operation including shift changes, weekend work, holidays etc. The electrical testing and reporting can be carried out in stages to preserve your electricity supply at all times.